dyutibarma/monochrome/_posts/2018-10-29-frictionless-Lists.md

 ---
 title:  Saving Products to a List
 description: How to facilitate a frictionless shopping journey to enable customers to save items to a list for inspiration, purchase, and sharing.
-header: Saving Products to sa list
+header: Saving Products to a list with ease
 categories: [ecommerce]
 tags: [portfolio, research, strategy]
 excerpt_separator: <!--more-->